jurosh/simple-graphql-example/README.md

 # Simple GraphQL server implementations

+*WARNING: This example might be slightly out of date, please check official docs for used libraries*

 GraphQL server using **Express** & **Apollo** & **Prisma**.

 _Please not that this repo contains only basic implementations, GraphQL can be much more powerfull._